workshopper/org/CONTRIBUTING.md

 Writing good commit logs is important.
 A commit log should describe what changed and why.
 Follow these guidelines when writing one:

-1. The first line should be 50 characters or less and contain a short description of the change.
+1. The first line should be a short description of the change.
 All words in the description should be in lowercase with the exception of proper nouns, acronyms, and the ones that refer to code, like function/variable names.
 2. Keep the second line blank.
-3. Wrap all other lines at 72 columns.
+3. Follow with a longer description of your changes.

 A good commit log can look something like this: